mhmdkrmabd/md5-app/README.md

 ![ss3](assets/3.jpg)

 ## Download
-You can simply choose the suitable installation for your Windows OS [in the realeases section](https://github.com/mhmdkrmabd/md5-app/releases).
+You can simply choose the suitable installation for your Windows OS [in the releases section](https://github.com/mhmdkrmabd/md5-app/releases).